rectorphp/rector/README.md

 ### 2. Automated Refactoring

 Do you have code quality you need, but struggle to keep it with new developers in your team?
-Do you want to see smart code-reviews even when every senior developers sleeps?
+Do you want see smart code-reviews even when every senior developers sleeps?

 Add Rector to your CI and let it **continuously refactor your code** and keep the code quality high.